 3) Create space in your day before and after your client calls.
 Take a few quiet minutes to prepare for your meeting with a client and make sure you have any points you want to talk about listed in front of you.
 After your meeting, take a few minutes to unwind.

 5) Take lots of breaks to rest your mind and eyes.
 I tend to keep going a little further than I should.
-I know when I need to stop but for some reason, I think that doing a little more will be worth it.
+I know when I need to stop, but I think that doing a little more will be worth it for some reason.
 Instead, I feel completely drained and unhappy.
 I recommend getting up at least every hour to step away from the computer and walk around, pet your dog, or get a drink.
 And quit working when you just start to feel fatigued.
-Trust me, it makes a difference.
+Trust me; it makes a difference.

 I feel blessed to have discovered that I’m an introvert because it has helped me make sense of my requirements for downtime and being alone.
 I now know how to manage my energy levels and what I need in order to feel happy and healthy (without feeling guilty.)